 Digital citizenship: Just as our kids learn to be upstanding citizens in their schools, communities and the world at large, they must also learn to be responsible and respectful internet users.
 Good digital citizenship simply means being safe on the internet, as well as being responsible and smart when surfing the web.
 We nurture good digital citizenship by teaching children to: be kind and respectful when they choose to publish a comment, picture, video or blogpost, or in responding to any of the foregoing; cite internet sources accurately without trying to pass off another person’s words as their own; always conduct themselves in an appropriate manner while online; and report abusive conduct they see on the net.

 Media literacy: Media literacy refers to the ability to access and analyze media to determine its authenticity and legitimacy, as well as the message the media seeks to convey.
-Kids are regularly inundated with information, and developing media literacy in children helps them learn to decode messages, think critically, understand what the creators want us to take away from the media, become a smart and informed consumer who can readily assess whether information is real or “fake,” and create their own media responsibly.
+Kids are regularly inundated with information, and teaching media literacy to children helps them learn to decode messages, think critically, understand what the creators want us to take away from the media, become a smart and informed consumer who can readily assess whether information is real or “fake,” and create their own media responsibly.

 With these phrases in mind, here are some terrific picture books to help children and students of all ages learn about their digital rights and responsibilities.
 It is important for our children to understand that we are not saying NO to screen time but instead seeking to find balance, foster good digital citizenship and enhance their media literacy skills.
 We hope these books help you too, and we can’t wait to learn whether these stories get two trunks up in your homes and classrooms as well!